 The students and mentors meet up in a public place 5 times over the academic year and discuss things like CV writing, how to sell yourself and what to expect from the workplace.
 They are even given the opportunity to have a workplace tour and attend a real meeting.

-We have developed a new method of judging the most successful students this year.
+Last year, we developed a new method of judging the most successful students.
 The students are required to produce two pieces of written work.
-The first which was handed in mid year, is a profile of their mentor and the final piece is a summary of the programme and what they have got out of it.
-This needs to be completed by mid May, so we can announce the winners at the ORT-JUMP graduation on 10 July 2017.
+The first which is handed in mid year, is a profile of their mentor and the final piece is a summary of the programme and what they have got out of it.
+This needs to be completed by mid May, so we can announce the winners at the ORT-JUMP graduation in July.

-ORT-JUMP are in the process of developing an evaluation process to make the programme as successful and enjoyable for mentors and students alike.
+ORT-JUMP is in the process of developing an evaluation process to make the programme as successful and enjoyable for mentors and students alike.